twingly/twingly-amqp/README.md

   target_queue_name: "my_queue",         # Queue which delayed messages will be
                                          #   published to after the delay has elapsed
   delay_ms:          60_000,
+  delay_queue_type:  :classic,           # Optional.
+Which type of queue to define the delay
+                                         # queue as.
+Possible values are :classic or :quorum
 )

 # Publishes message to the delay queue.
 After delay_ms has passed,